JosefJ/GMevents/events/riat-future-cryptoeconomics/README.md

     # The bio is a single line.
     # Linebreaks are ignored, but they _must_ start with two spaces.
-    bio: Andrew Newman is a researche at RIAT and co-editor of 'Future Cryptoeconomics.
+    bio: Andrew Newman is a researcher at RIAT and co-editor of FUTURE CRYPTOECONOMICS.
 His focus is on knowledge production in outsider epistemic cultures.
 He is a founding editor of the Journal for Research Cultures, his publications include 'Fake Organum: The Uneasy Institutionalisation of Art as
     Research' (2017), 'Cryptocurrencies as Distributed Community Experiments' (2014) and